Audit Time in 20 Minutes: Uncover the $8K–$12K Monthly Leak for $68K–$96K Operators

 The Executive Summary

-Operators in the $68K–$96K/month band risk leaking $4K–$8K monthly in founder capacity by treating time leaks as “normal overhead”; a 20-minute audit exposes waste and unlocks 8–12 hours of strategic time.
+Operators in the $68K–$96K/month band leak $4K–$8K monthly in founder capacity by treating time drains as overhead; a 20-minute audit exposes waste and unlocks 8–12 strategic hours.

-Who this is for: Founders and operators at $68K–$96K/month in revenue who are working 50–60 hours weekly, feel “busy but stuck,” and keep pushing strategic work to “later.”
+Who this is for: Founders and operators at $68K–$96K/month working 50–60 hours weekly who feel “busy but stuck” and keep punting strategic work.

-The Time Leak Problem: This article targets the hidden “time leak” where 30–60% of the week disappears into admin and low-value meetings, silently burning $4K–$8K monthly and up to $294,840 annually in misallocated founder time.
+The Time Leak Problem: 30–60% of the week disappears into admin and low-value meetings, quietly burning $4K–$8K monthly and up to $294,840 annually in misallocated founder time.

-What you’ll learn: How to run the 20-Minute Time Leak Diagnostic, calculate your Leak Score (0–100), identify the top 3 leaks with dollar values, and decide whether to Delegate, Automate, or Eliminate each block of wasted time.
+What you’ll learn: How to run the 20-Minute Time Leak Diagnostic, calculate your Leak Score (0–100), and put dollar amounts on your top 3 leaks so you can act.

-What changes if you apply it: You move from 52-hour “busywork” weeks to reclaiming 8–12 hours weekly for sales, systems, and strategy, converting leaks into $8K monthly in new revenue and a cleaner, calmer calendar.
+What changes if you apply it: You shift from 52-hour “busywork” weeks to reclaiming 8–12 hours weekly for sales, systems, and strategy instead of letting leaks block your next $8K monthly.

-Time to implement: The full audit takes 20 minutes total plus about 7 hours of follow-up fixes, with the first meaningful gains in reclaimed time and reduced overload showing within 30 days.
+Time to implement: The full audit takes 20 minutes total plus about 7 hours of follow-up fixes, with meaningful gains in reclaimed time and reduced overload inside 30 days.

 Written by Nour Boustani for $68K–$96K/month founders who want more strategic time and higher take-home pay without permanent 50–60 hour weeks.

-Ember ran an $81K/month consulting business.
-Worked 52 hours weekly.
-Felt productive.
-Wasn’t.
+Ember ran an $81K/month consulting business, worked 52 hours weekly, and felt productive.

 Without this audit: